This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Paintbrush Maintenance Tips

-Having a deep cleaning session for your brushes, it’s absolutely necessary to maintain the health of the brush.
+Having a deep cleaning session for your brushes is not enough—it’s also necessary to maintain the health of the brush.
 It surely takes a lot of time but you have to do it.
 There are a few things you can do in between deep cleans to keep your brushes in good shape.

 2. Use a mild soap to clean the brush with your hands.

-3. Prefer storing your brushes horizontally on a flat surface.
+3. Store your brushes horizontally on a flat surface.

 4. Keep your brushes inside a water bowl during the paint session but don’t leave them in the bowl for too long.